 The amount of waste caused by people throwing away their unwanted clothing has been in the news a lot lately.

-If you feel tempted to buy new clothing, why not start by a good clear out of your wardrobe instead?
+If you feel tempted to buy new clothing, why not start with a good clear-out of your wardrobe instead?
 Often you think you don’t have anything to wear, but a good look in your closet will very probably reveal some hidden gems you forgot about.
+Still not found anything?
+Consider selling some clothes and buying second-hand.

 Tempted to throw out your jacket with the missing button?
 Why not mend it instead?